vsrinivas/fuchsia/docs/ledger/api_guide.md

 ### Writing

-Values can be written / modified using mutation methods of the Page interface.
+Values can be written/modified using mutation methods of the Page interface.

-There are two ways to write a value into page:
+There are two ways to write a value into a page:

  - directly, passing the value in a FIDL message (that's `Put()` and `PutWithPriority()` methods).
 This is handy, but note that the developer